gradient-pulse/phi-mesh/experiments/pre_metric_extensions/tu_plus_stack/prototype_run_observations_01.md

 -	Cycle 33 showed that the strengthening durable lower-order corridor could cross into threshold-nearing re-promotion after stabilized independence without prematurely restoring stable joint choreography
 -	Cycle 34 showed that this threshold-nearing return could then persist across another slice as an occupied boundary state without yet becoming stable joint choreography
 -	Cycle 35 showed that this occupied threshold state could then be cleanly promoted into renewed stable joint choreography once reciprocal support again became strong enough
+-	Cycle 36 showed that this renewed stable joint choreography could then survive its first bounded internal asymmetry while remaining the dominant reading, with train distinctness preserved and early stress tracked explicitly

 This suggests the architecture is not simply drifting toward complexity or falling back to independence.
 It can move through a fuller interpretive lifecycle depending on which interpretation coherence supports — and can also stop short of forced resolution when coherence does not justify promotion, later restart cleanly when resolution becomes justified, remain open to fresh weak coupling without memory confusion, preserve that weak candidate provisionally under mixed follow-up, let it fade cleanly when support is lost, reopen to genuinely fresh renewed relation without cynicism, strengthen that renewed relation without overpromotion, carry it persistently below threshold, approach threshold in a bounded way, promote into stable joint choreography when the threshold is actually crossed, maintain that promoted state under early internal stress, restabilize that state when the stress is reabsorbed, reopen the possibility of genuine de-confirmation when harsher asymmetry appears again, cleanly downgrade the former stable shared state when coherence support truly falls below threshold, stabilize at a lower relational plateau rather than forcing all remaining structure to vanish, track the loosening of that plateau without prematurely forcing a total break, restore a clearer independent-separation reading once the lower-order support becomes too thin, stabilize that restored independence as a coherent current mainline, reopen even that independent mainline to fresh weak relational pressure without prematurely surrendering it, let that pressure strengthen into a renewed lower-order relation without overpromoting it, let that lower-order return persist as a durable corridor without forcing threshold-nearing promotion too early, let that durable corridor strengthen further while still remaining sub-threshold, and then let that strengthening corridor approach the re-promotion boundary without prematurely crossing it.